AlastairPickering/PAMalytics/docs/validate.md

 - Filter to a specific site or species
 - Set a fixed frequency range for spectrogram visualisation
 - Pre-select a preferred time expansion factor for audio
+- Reduce the number of cards displayed per page when working with large review sets or on a slower computer

 ## Review spectrogram cards